perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 }
 ```

-The `"name"` value can then be used in `<behavior name="l10n" />` without assigning a name to a class by yourself in Propel's configuration file.
+The `"name"` value can then be used in `<behavior name="l10n" />` without assigning a name to a class by yourself in the ❊ Perpl ❊ configuration file.

 ### Replacing or Removing Existing Methods ###